lzap/lzap.github.com/content/posts/2022/wrapping-multiple-errors.md

 Now, starting from Go 1.13, wrapping was introduced.
 Wrapping allows to embed errors into other errors, just like wrapping exceptions in other languages.
-This is very useful: a function that encounters "record not found" exception can add more context information to the message like "unknown user: record not found".
+This is very useful: a function that encounters "record not found" error can add more context information to the message like "unknown user: record not found".

 The interesting idea behind error wrapping design in Go is that the contract